shubhamjain-tech/Aws-infra-terraform-jenkins/README.md

 }
 ```

-Prod CI/CD Pipeline: whenever u merge code feature-prod with prod your pipline will be triggred.
+Prod CI/CD Pipeline: whenever u merge code feature-prod branch with prod branch your pipline will be triggred.
 ```bash
 pipeline {
     agent any